 Darkroom: Color Photography

-In this workshop we will discover the disappearing art of Traditional Color Darkroom Photography!
-In this four week course, you will develop 35mm or medium format negatives, and print enlargements in a darkroom using similar color chemistry to the ones used in your local Mom & Pop Foto-Mat.
+In this class, you will develop 35mm or medium format negatives, and print enlargements in a darkroom using similar color chemistry to the ones used in your local Mom & Pop Foto-Mat.
 Do you want that funky 70-80’s retro look in your 8×10 or 11×14 sized shots?
 Do you want a hands-on approach rather than pressing a button on your smart-phone?
 You will master all of this in one term.

 How to develop color negative film using different chemistry